zeldaret/mm/docs/tutorial/beginning_decomp.md

 ### mips2c

-The first stage of decompilation is done by a program called mips2c or mips_to_c, which constructs a C interpretation of the assembly code based on reading it very literally.
+The first stage of decompilation is done by a program called mips_to_c, often referred to as mips2c, which constructs a C interpretation of the assembly code based on reading it very literally.
 This means that considerable cleanup will be required to turn it into something that firstly compiles at all, and secondly looks like a human wrote it, let alone a Zelda developer from the late '90s.

 The web version of mips2c can be found [here](https://simonsoftware.se/other/mips_to_c.py).
-This was covered in the OoT tutorial.
+This was [covered in the OoT tutorial](https://github.com/zeldaret/oot/blob/master/docs/tutorial/beginning_decomp.md).
 We shall instead use the repository.
 Clone [the mips_to_c repository](https://github.com/matt-kempster/mips_to_c) into a separate directory (we will assume on the same level as the `mm/` directory).
 Since it's Python, we don't have to do any compilation or anything in the mips_to_c directory.

 Since the actor depends on the rest of the codebase, we can't expect to get much intelligible out of mips2c without giving it some context.
 We make this using a Python script in the `tools` directory called `m2ctx.py`, so run
 ```